VideoEngager/CordovaSampleWeb/README.md

 Setup ios and android emulators from xcode and android studio.

 ## configuration
-./config.xml file has access control. set it as your restrictions.
+./config.xml file has access control. set it according to your restriction policy.
 ```
 <allow-intent href="*" />
 <access origin="*" />